TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-titles/readme.md

-# My blog posts can't have titles from this moment onwards
+# My blog posts can't have titles anymore

 It's too limiting.
 I'm not interested in writing about discrete cornered off sections of work anymore.